vikreinok/performance-evaluation-framework/README.md

-# Java application performance evaluation framework for empirical approach #
+# A framework for empirical evaluation of Java application performance #
 ### Master’s thesis ###

 ## What is this repository for? ##

-* JAPEFFEA is a tool integratable to CI for analyzing performance issues and empiric approach
+* FFEOJAP is a tool integratable to CI for analyzing performance issues and empiric approach
 * Version 0.0.1